For agents already selling senior market insurance products, this article will be nothing more than a refresher for you.

 Finally, Plan F is considered the “Cadillac.”
 It pays everything after Medicare – it’s that simple.
 No copays, no deductibles.

-The reason why this isn’t the most popular plan today is that on January 1, 2020, Plan F won’t be available to those coming onto Medicare.
+The reason why this isn’t the most popular plan today is that as of January 1, 2020, Plan F is no longer available to those coming onto Medicare.

 For everyone already on Medicare, they can always have a Plan F. However, the concern is that the plan will see some hefty rate increases once no new seniors are entering the plan.